benweier/Themr/readme.md

 # About
-Themr is a Sublime Text 2 Theme Switcher for quickly and easily choosing themes.
+Themr is a Sublime Text 2 Theme Switcher for quickly and easily changing themes.

 # Installation
 Install through Package Control or extract Themr into your Packages folder.